 - Ensure that you avoid formalised betting systems.
 Many of these can be a real waste of cash, and the last thing you’re going to want to do is lose your stake more than you have to.

 - Keep an open mind.
-Be willing to accept that there are no one or two betting systems which are guaranteed to bring great results.
+Be willing to accept that there are no one or two betting systems that are guaranteed to bring great results.
 A lot of it is superstition.

 - However, do make sure that you do your homework.
 Without reading up on form and race history for your chosen rider and horse, you are going to be betting in the dark.
 Give your stake a bit of respect and at least consider how much your bet is really worth.

 - Don’t be afraid to bet each way.
-It’s tempting to go all-in on a winning place, but betting each way actively improves you chances of getting more than your stake back.
+It’s tempting to go all-in on a winning place, but betting each way actively improves your chances of getting more than your stake back.

 - Use an odds comparison engine.
 Few savvy punters stick blindly to one or two bookies.
-You might have loyally bet at Coral over the years, but there’s nothing stopping you taking a chance on Ladbrokes or Paddy Power occasionally.
+You might have loyally bet at Coral horse racing or William Hill horse racing over the years, but there’s nothing stopping you from taking a chance on Ladbrokes horse racing or Paddy Power horse racing occasionally.

 - Trust your gut.
 Yes, that old chestnut.
 If you listen to the advice of any seasoned punter, they will probably tell you that gut instinct is the biggest tell for the biggest wins.